Atlas975/Notes/SoftwareDesign/SOLID_Principles.md

 	- Dependency Inversion Principle (DIP)

 ## Single responsibility (SRP)
-- Focuses on loose coupling of functionality,  class modification should ripple to as few external classes as possible
+- Component functionality should be loosely coupled,  class modification should ripple to as few external classes as possible
 - All components should be independent and serve a very specific functionality, this also helps avoid **volatility** (component that potentially require frequent modification)

 > ![[Pasted image 20230128132715.png|450|450]]